moisesrina/AutomationChallenge_MoisesRivas/README.md

 6.- Add the specific product ‘Sauce Labs Onesie’ to the shopping cart. / Validate the correct product was added to the cart.
 7.- Complete a purchase. / Validate the user navigates to the order confirmation page.

-The project was developed with C# in VS Community 2019, using the following nuggets.
+In order to develop the project the following IDE and nuggets were required to be installed.

+IDE:
+-VS Community 2019.

+Nuggets:
 -DotNetSeleniumExtras.WaitHelpers (3.11.0).
 -ExcelDataReader (3.6.0).
 -ExcelDataReader.DataSet (3.6.0).